buddhaman/AnymaEngine/Readme.md

 Brain update rate will be 1 / 6 of the

 #### TODO
-- Fix at user specified FPS with SDL_Delay.
 - Render eyes.
 - Make creature struct.
 - Do simple collision detection.